drBenway/pixi-vn-wiki/start/dialogue.md

 ## Clear a Current Dialogue

-To clear the current dialogue, use the `narration.dialogue`.
+To clear the current dialogue, you can use the `narration.dialogue`.

 ```typescript
 narration.dialogue = undefined;